bcchen52/multiplix/README.md

 python manage.py migrate
 ```

-Then, your local repository is ready to make changes to MultipliX.
+Then, your local repository is ready to run MultipliX with `python manage.py runserver`.

 ### How to apply changes to production
 Ssh into ec2 instance with keypair and cd into `/home/ubuntu/multiplix`